koia12/Portfolio/README.md

 Retrieved data from large SQL database, performed exploratory data analysis, and ran survival models for customer retention using R and Stan.

 <a href="https://github.com/koia12/Faceoffs">Faceoffs</a>
+Modeled and ranked the faceoff ability of NHL players using pairwise logistic regression, a generalizable technique for comparing variables head-to-head.

 <a href="https://github.com/koia12/Faceoffs">Faceoffs</a>